-- What are the psychometric properties of the Prison Adjustment Questionnaire (PAQ) among male and female offenders? - What are the psychometric properties of the Buss and Perry Aggression Questionnaire (BPAQ) among male and female offenders? - What predictors contribute significantly to the variance of correctional adjustment in male incarcerated offenders? - Which set of predictors describes the most significant percentage of variance in the coping abilities of male incarcerated offenders?
+- What are the psychometric properties of the Prison Adjustment Questionnaire (PAQ) among male and female incarcerated offenders? - What are the psychometric properties of the Buss and Perry Aggression Questionnaire (BPAQ) among male and female incarcerated offenders? - What predictors contribute significantly to the variance of recidivism in male incarcerated offenders? - Which personality traits describes the most significant percentage of variance in the criminal thinking styles of incarcerated offenders?